tristan-caetano/project-bluerose/README.md

 # roguelike-metroidvania
 Creating a roguelike metroidvania type game.
-Created by Armand and Tristan.
+Created by Armand Belanger and Tristan Caetano.